fortierkids1/KnowledgeBase/Level 1/SuperStructure Intake.md

 [[SuperStructure Elevator]]
 [[SuperStructure Arm]]

-#### Completion requirements
+## Success Criteria
-- Create an "over the bumper" intake system
+- [ ] Create an "over the bumper" intake system
-- Add a controller button to engage the intake process.
+- [ ] Add a controller button to engage the intake process.
 It must retract when released
-- The button must automatically stop and retract the intake when a game piece is retracted
+- [ ] The button must automatically stop and retract the intake when a game piece is retracted

 #### Synopsis
 Intake complexity can range from very simple rollers that capture a game piece, to complex actuated systems intertwined with other scoring mechanisms.